ArtificalSUN/MKS-WIFI_PS_uploader/README.md

 This simple tool allows uploading files and starting print jobs for printers equipped with Makerbase MKS-WIFI module (i.e. Flyingbear Ghost 4S/5)

 ### Versions
-It is written on Python and available in 2 versions:
+It is written in Python and available in 2 versions:
 + Python script (requires Python 3 with **requests** package)
 + Windows x64 executable (frozen with pyinstaller, more convinient, no requirements to run)